 How does the BRRRR strategy allow you to buy multiple properties?

-One of the challenges of buying rentals is coming up with the cash needed.
+One of the challenges of buying rentals is coming up with the cash for down payments and repairs.
 Many people save for years to come up with the money needed for one property.
 If you want two, five, or ten rentals, it would take forever to save the money for down payments and repairs.
 When you use the BRRRR strategy correctly, you can get most or all of your money out of any rental you buy, which allows you to use that money for buying the next property.

-I sold two of my rentals and received more than $180,000 from the sale of my two rentals.
-When I look at the grand scheme of things, I have spent none of my own cash, own 14 rentals that make me $7,000 a month, and have over 1.5 million dollars in equity in my rentals.
-I did not use the BRRRR strategy as efficiently as some, because I waited many years in some cases to refinance, but the basic principles still apply.
+I sold two of my rentals and received more than $180,000 from the sales.
+When I look at the grand scheme of things, I have spent none of my own cash, own 14 rentals that make me $7,000 a month and have over 1.5 million dollars in equity in my rentals.
+I did not use the BRRRR strategy as efficiently as some because I waited many years in some cases to refinance, but the basic principles still apply.
 Update: I have since bought more rentals using the BRRRR strategy.